ibm-cloud-docs/CDN/how-to-https.md

 #### Verify that the redirect is occurring
 {: #verify-that-the-redirect-is-occurring}

 Completing these steps redirects _only_ the traffic for the specific Challenge URL to the URL Redirect.
-You can verify that the redirect worked appropriately either through `curl` or through the browser.
+You can verify that the redirect worked either through `curl` or through the browser.

-* To verify that redirect works through `curl`, execute that command for the Challenge URL.
+* To verify that redirect works through `curl`, run that command for the Challenge URL.

     ```
     curl -vL http://cdn.example.com/.well-known/acme-challenge/examplechallenge-fileobject